 Below are some barriers that commonly exist in our day to day practice organized by principle.

-If students are only “told” in one way, there will be students that don’t have all the purpose or context of the lesson at the start or during the lesson activities.
-This also prevents students from seeing themselves within the purpose or context of the lesson.
+Learning Purpose & Context | If students are only “told” in one way, there will be students that don’t have all the purpose or context of the lesson at the start or during the lesson activities.
+This also prevents students from seeing themselves within the purpose or context of the lesson. | If students are only asked to repeat the learning purpose verbally, individual students only have the opportunity to parrot the response back, instead of showing that they actually understand the information from their perspective. | When only asked to reflect either verbally or in writing words, or only at the end of the lesson, we prevent students from identifying and getting the support they need to monitor their learning across the lesson. |

-When materials are only text, or only visuals, or only music, etc, every student doesn’t have the opportunity to access the information they need to make sense of the information.
-This leaves students out of the community of classroom environment.
+Learning Materials & Assignments | When materials are only text, or only visuals, or only music, etc, every student doesn’t have the opportunity to access the information they need to make sense of the information.
+This leaves students out of the community of classroom environment. | When we require a specific format (specifically, one that is not specified by the standard, objective, or learning goal), we close the door on creativity, deep thinking, and wider connections that are central to true understanding of content. | When we only provide paper or only tech, we don’t allow students access to the information in the ways that they decide could help them best. |

 So how do we plan with these principles in mind?